 The 1+1d currents obtained by anomaly inflow $J_{cov}, \tilde J_{cov}$ are called `covariant' and are different from the `consistent' currents \eqref{Jcons25} \eqref{Jtcons26}, obtained by variation of the boundary action \eqref{11action-100}, and their respective anomalies are different.
 The two definitions of currents will often appear in this work: thus, it is important to clarify their technical and physical properties.\footnote{A full analysis of this subject can be found in Sect.
 4 and App.~D of \cite{arouca2022quantum}.} Covariant and consistent currents are best known in non-Abelian gauge theories \cite{bardeen1984consistent}, but they also occur in presence of both Abelian backgrounds $A,\tilde A$, where `covariant' actually stands for invariant.

 The 2+1 bulk currents $j, \tilde j$ are manifestly gauge invariant, and their reduction in 1+1d, $J_{cov},\tilde J_{cov}$ are also invariant, as explicitly shown in the following Section.
 Gauge invariant currents should be used when coupling to any physical quantity, either in 1+1d or 2+1d.
-The 2+1 bulk here plays a role of a charge reservoir for the 1+1 boundary.
-It is known that in quantum field theory of fermions covariant anomalies can be obtained by heat-kernel regularization of the path-integral, they obey the Index theorem and describe the spectral flow.
+The 2+1 bulk here plays the role of a charge reservoir for the 1+1 boundary.
+It is known that covariant anomalies can be obtained by heat-kernel regularization of the fermion path-integral, they obey the Index theorem and describe the spectral flow.